KennyMcGeoch/LeetCodeExercises/README.md

 2506.
 Count Pairs Of Similar Strings (Easy)
 2516.
 Take K of Each Character From Left and Right (Medium) 2529.
-Maximum Count of Positive Integer and Negative Integer (Easy) 2540.
+Maximum Count of Positive Integer and Negative Integer (Easy) 2537.
+Count the Number of Good Subarrays (Medium) 2540.
 Minimum Common Value (Easy)
 2554.
 Maximum Number of Integers to Choose From a Range I (Medium) 2558.
 Take Gifts From the Richest Pile (Easy)